 Time to get out the bird watching binoculars!
 Go Birding Day is celebrated on the last Saturday in April.
-This year it is April 28 and it’s a great time to check out the activities of our feathered friends, the birds.
+This us a great time to check out the activities of our feathered friends, the birds.

 Here are Always the Holidays, we love to celebrate National Days and other special days.
 Today, we turn our attention to go birding day.
 Since I love the outdoors and gardening, this day is a personal favorite of mine.